Bounties for breaking RSA Assumptions

 - Reducing the Adaptive Root Assumption to one of these assumptions: Strong RSA Assumption, RSA Assumption, Diffie-Hellman Assumption, or proving the Adaptive Root Assumption is (non-)equivalent to Factoring in the Generic Ring Model.

-- The most interesting paper published on the Adaptive Root Assumption published in 2020.
+- The most interesting paper published on the Adaptive Root Assumption published until 01 May 2022.
 2

 - Other unknown reductions from the Adaptive Root Assumption or the Low Order Assumption to one of the other assumptions listed here.

-- Five prizes for high quality papers on either the Low Order Assumption or the Adaptive Root Assumption published in 2020.
+- Five prizes for high quality papers on either the Low Order Assumption or the Adaptive Root Assumption published until 01 May 2022.
 3

 For more details on the assumptions, see here: RSA Assumptions.